Demographics of Hispanic and Latino Americans: Race

-Historically, over half of the Hispanic and Latino American population self-identifies as White.
+The majority of Hispanic Americans identify as "some other race" at over 42%.
+Of all Americans who checked the box "Some Other Race" in the 2020 Census, 94% percent were Hispanic.
+The number of Hispanic Americans who identify as "Some Other Race" increased 41.7% from 2010 to 2020.
+The 2030 census will include new options for identifying race and ethnicity, including a "Hispanic or Latino" box to reduce the number of people who choose the “some other race” category.
+The next largest racial identification among Hispanic Americans is “two or more races” at 32%.
+Over half of the “two or more races” respondents in the 2020 census were Hispanics.
 The largest number of White Hispanics come from within the Mexican community, the highest percentage of White Hispanics among major Hispanic groups comes from the Cuban American community, also high percentages of White Hispanics from Hispanic groups come from within the Colombian and also Spanish communities.
 The largest number of Black Hispanics come from within the Puerto Rican community, while the highest percentage of Black Hispanics among major Hispanic groups come from the Dominican community.
 Significant numbers of Black Hispanics can also be found among the Central American communities.

 The largest number of Asian Hispanics come from within the Mexican community, while the highest percentage of Asian Hispanics come from the Peruvian community.
 The largest population of Native American Hispanic come from within the Mexican community and the highest percentage of Native American Hispanics among major Hispanic groups come from within the Guatemalan community.

 Though comprising very small percentages of the Hispanic and Latino American population, and even smaller percentages of the total U.S. population, some of the preceding racial subgroups make up large minorities among the respective racial groups, overall.
 For instance, Hispanics and Latinos who are American Indian or Alaska Native compose 15% of all American Indians and Alaska Natives (per the ACS estimates).
 Meanwhile, the 120,000 Hispanics and Latinos who are of Native Hawaiian and Other Pacific Islander race compose 22% of this entire race nationally (per the Population Estimates).
 Again, nearly a third of the overall 'Two or more race' population is Hispanic or Latino (ACS).